zamazan4ik/awesome-pgo/article/article.md

 Fortunately, reproducibility issue with PGO can be mitigated.
 The most obvious way - collect PGO profiles once, commit them to a VCS, and use these profiles for every build.
 Since your PGO profile is static, you will get the same binary each time.
 Easy-peasy!
 However, when you commit a profile to a repo, and then users will try to use this profile during the PGO build, they will ask you a question - "How did you collect this profile?
 What was the training workload?".
 They care because if the training workload differs a lot from their target workload - they simply cannot use your PGO profile!
 I [met](https://github.com/ozontech/file.d/issues/468#issuecomment-1703866524) this problem with the `file.d` project: they commited a profile, and there is no way to understand from which workload the profile was collected.
 How can you fix it?
 At very least, you can describe somehow your training workload.
 Even a small piece of text like "For File.d the PGO training workload was reading logs from a file, transforming them with regular expressions and sending them to a ClickHouse cluster" (just an example, not an actual description).
 Providing training workload Bash scripts (or whatever similar) improves the situation even more since in this case a user can run your scripts in their environment and recreate PGO profile.
 Or tweak these scripts a bit and adapt to their specific workloads.
 As a rule of thumb: if you don't understand how a PGO profile was collected - just regenerate it.
 And please do not forget one more thing - if your applications evolves and/or your target workload is changed, you need to regenerate your PGO profile and commit it to the repository once again.
 If you don't do it, your PGO optimization becomes less and less efficient over the time since less and less actual source code is covered by the saved PGO profile.

 One step beyond this idea and we come to an interesting topic - making a PGO profile itself reproducible, not a PGO-optimized builds.
 Here the things quickly become more complicated.
 At first, if your instrumented application has some non-deterministic logic inside (like time-based things or relies on any other external non-reproducible source like hardware RNG), different code paths may be executed -> you get different PGO profiles.
 This things usually can be fixed manually in your software somehow (e.g. mocking all sources of non-determinism or reworking the source code).
 Another thing to consider - how your compiler creates PGO profile.
 Some compiler like Clang by default uses [non-atomic counter updates](https://clang.llvm.org/docs/UsersManual.html#cmdoption-fprofile-update).
 So if your application is multi-threaded, with a huge chance PGO profile will differ.
 Fortunately, this behavior can be changed via `-fprofile-update` compiler switch.
 As a downside, instrumenation overhead will increase.
 The overhead shouldn't be too big in practice but anyway.
 If you use another compiler - please check the corresponding documentation.
+According to my experiments, usually Instrumentation PGO produces reproducible PGO profiles if you have determenistic logic inside your application, the same training input, etc. However, it is not always the case.
+E.g. let's check the reproducibility [issue](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=93398) for the PGO-optimized GCC build.
+According to the issue, things like Address Space Layout Randomization ([ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)) and "randomness" in places like hash-tables can introduce problems.
+Generally speaking, we need to perform more tests across different compilers (including proprietary) and software to understand better the common practical problems with PGO in reproducible build pipelines.

 All information above is written about instrumentation PGO.
 What about sampling PGO?
 Well, here the answer is simple - there is no a working way in practice to create a reproducible sampling-based PGO profile.
 Sampling PGO, by its nature, samples your application with some frequency.
 In practice it's almost impossible to sample your application **exactly** at the same execution points so the collected stacks will be just a bit but different.
 Yeah, in theory you can implement some clever post-processing equalizer tool to reduce influence of this "noise" or implement manually some determenistic sample approach.
 However, I never heard about such things.